haleemurrasheed/angular_directives/README.md

-Example of custom directives in angular, from codecademy
+Example of custom directive in angular, from codecademy